 Grocery stores, retailers

-Grocery stores and retailers might use Instacart as they can get more exposures for their products, and if they don’t have a dedicated last mile delivery service organized internally, with Instacart they can set it up cheaply and quickly.
+Grocery stores and retailers might use Instacart as they can get more exposure for their products, and if they don’t have a dedicated last-mile delivery service organized internally, with Instacart, they can set it up cheaply and quickly.

 Understanding the role of Shoppers

-In shot, in-store shoppers receive Instacart customers’ orders through an app on their smartphone and then shop and stage the groceries in-store.
+In short, in-store shoppers receive Instacart customers’ orders through an app on their smartphone and then shop and stage the groceries in-store.

-Full-service shoppers receive orders from Instacart’s through an app on their smartphone, then shop and deliver groceries to the customer’s door.
+Full-service shoppers receive orders from Instacart through an app on their smartphone, then shop and deliver groceries to the customer’s door.